Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Introduction

-Being one of the first platforms proposed for quantum computing~\cite{CiracZoller1995,Wineland1995}, today trapped-ion systems show the highest QV of 4096 in experiments by Quantinuum with the 12-qubit H1-2 processor~\cite{Quantinuum2022}.
-The trapped ion quantum processor has been also used for error correction~\cite{Wineland2004,Blatt2011,Blatt2020,Monroe2021,Blatt2021-2}, e.g., a fault-tolerant entanglement between two logical qubits has been realized~\cite{Ryan-Anderson2022}.
-Main features of trapped ions are long coherent times~\cite{Kim2021}, high-fidelity gates~\cite{Wineland2016}, and essential all-to-all connectivity.
-Still, the scalability to high enough number of qubits without decrease of the gate fidelities remains challenging~\cite{Sage2019,Fedorov2022}.
+Being one of the first platforms proposed for quantum computing~\cite{CiracZoller1995,Wineland1995}, today trapped-ion systems show the highest QV of 32768 in experiments by Quantinuum with the 15-qubit H1-1 processor~\cite{Quantinuum2022}.
+The trapped ion quantum processor also admits an effective error correction~\cite{Wineland2004,Blatt2011,Blatt2020,Monroe2021,Blatt2021-2,Postler2022}, e.g., a fault-tolerant entanglement between two logical qubits has been realized~\cite{Postler2022,Ryan-Anderson2022}.
+Main features of trapped ions are long coherence times~\cite{Kim2021}, high-fidelity gates~\cite{Wineland2016}, and essential all-to-all connectivity.
+Still, the scalability to large enough numbers of qubits without the decrease of the gate fidelities remains challenging~\cite{Sage2019,Fedorov2022}.